 Honestly, I lost my motivation again as I quit that school.
 Since then, I have fully understood how important motivation was for language learning.
 In short, my Spanish progress stopped for about 6 months until I found another useful app that regenerated my spirit to restart not only my Spanish, but also other languages.

 During the time I stopped learning Spanish, I learned Russian and Japanese to please myself, as I had a basic foundation in Chinese, I was able to quickly approach Japanese.
 I hired a Japanese tutor but I was not satisfied with his teaching.
 Then I stopped learning Japanese with the tutor because I decided to do self-study as well with my iPad.
-I am learning Japanese with the Memrise app now.
 For Russian, my first teachers were also 2 Christian ministry members who gave free language lectures for about 2 weeks, but when they left I stopped learning Russian until now.
 I made up my mind to learn Russian again if I found a suitable app.

 So you eventually started to study via your mobile device ?
 Has it helped at all with your studies at all ?

-My big motivation for languages started again when I found an app called Duolingo which is a free app on the Apple App Store.
+My big motivation for languages started again when I found a free app on the Apple App Store.
 Then I started to sample the app and I was addicted to that as well, I first learned Spanish from it and later I tried other languages like French, Portuguese, German and Italian.
 I found the app was very helpful to learn Spanish and French.
 But unfortunately, I was having a hard time memorizing German and Portuguese.
-Duolingo couldn’t help me out in those parts.
+That app couldn’t help me out in those parts.

 So I decided to continue searching for learning German and Portuguese.
 Fortunately, I found Mosalingua, and I was so glad that it was available for 4 languages that I was seriously learning.
 It was my blessed day to find an app like Mosalingua.